 Additional Resources for Cancer Clinical Trials

-Each year, the McDowell Cancer Institute distributes an outcomes report for the public related to patients or programs.
+Each year, the McDowell Cancer Center distributes an outcomes report for the public related to patients or programs.
 The content is required to be related to one or more of the following areas: cancer prevention, screening events, accountability measures, quality improvement or monitoring compliance with evidence-based guidelines.
 The intent of this report is to demonstrate results of what we do each year.

 Download a PDF version of our outcomes for any of the following years: